 You can't give older cars sensodrive gearboxes away so their depreciation goes up and up.
 But the standard car suffers relatively heavy depreciation for 5 years then begins tostagnate.
 So these are great value cars to buy that don't lose too much.

-Used Car Expert recommends that you try to buy after a big drop in depreciation and before the next one, so with the current Citroen C3 you would aim to buy a 5 year old and sell it before it is 6 years old.
+Used Car Expert recommends that you try to buy after a big drop in depreciation and before the next one, so with the current Citroen C3 you would aim to buy a 6 year old and you can keep it for some time before needing to worry about a big drop in value.

 Diesel Citroen C3 cars lose most over the first year (from new to 1 year old), so that is the best ‘nearly new’ buy in terms of car for money.